Anurag11699/DSTN-Assignment-1/README.md

 # DSTN-Assignment-1

-type make to compile in Group_7 folder. type make clean to delete the executable.
+type make to compile in Group_7 folder.<br>
+type make clean to delete the executable.<br>
 ./driver to execute the code.